American Council on the Teaching of Foreign Languages (ACTFL) Examination in Lieu of Content Core

 2. The full Written Proficiency Test (WPT) or (iWPT), not the Advanced Level Check (AL-C)

-The acceptable performance level for credit toward certification in a specific language is indicated in the following ACTFL Standards for LOTE Candidates Chart.
+The ACTFL standards (passing scores) are listed in the chart below.
 Information concerning the administration of the examinations can be found at the ACTFL Web site at www.actfl.orgExternal Link.
-A list of language examinations offered by ACTFL is available at:
+A list of language examinations offered by ACTFL is available at: ACTFL Language List

 ACTFL Standards for LOTE Candidates Chart